dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 ## Core Team Structure

 As part of the DHIS2 core team, we recommend 4 core positions and 4 contributing roles.
+Additional optional roles can also be added based on local context.

 ![Core_Team_Roles](resources/images/core_team/core_team_roles.png)